Enfield Local Plan

 Urbanisation of views from the London Loop public footpath/right of way

-Chase Park showing proposed development, access and new school.
+Chase Park showing proposed housing, access and new school.
 Source: page 92

 Policy PL11: Crews Hill